CptHilda0079/CptHilda0079.github.io/_posts/2025-05-04-TryHackMe-CMesS.md

 To do this, I need to find a directory that I have permission to write into.
 I automated this process using the command: find . "-type d-user www-data -print | xargs -0 ls -ld".
 The directory returned was: "./cache/apache2/mod_cache_disk".
 Using "ls -ld," I can confirm that www-data owns this directory and has write permissions.

 ## Linpeas
-To download Linpeas onto the victim machine, I set up a basic http server on my local machine, and donwloaded it on the machine using wget.
+To download Linpeas onto the victim machine, I set up a basic HTTP server on my local machine and downloaded it on the machine using wget.
 This is better described on https://github.com/peass-ng/PEASS-ng/blob/master/linPEAS/README.md.
 Once Linpeas is downloaded, I run it and look through the data.

 ![linpeas](https://github.com/user-attachments/assets/8526378c-4f50-45ca-bf35-4ddbd9864ba7)